The Cathedral Library is very much a living library with readers coming from all over the world to study the books and manuscripts.

 If you wish to come and study the rare books and manuscripts we ask that you provide an academic letter of introduction and apply in writing stating the subject and purpose of your research.
 This is not necessary if you wish to look at the modern reference books, but all readers must book in advance as space in the reading rooms is limited.

-In order to visit the library as a reader please contact the librarian on Julie.Taylor@lincolncathedral.com or by telephoning 01522 561640
+To visit the library as a reader please contact the librarian on Julie.Taylor@lincolncathedral.com or by telephoning 01522 56164

 Reading Room Rules and Regulations